Algorand-Developer-Retreat/abel/README.md

     - add/remove operators to the $label access group
 - Operators can be assigned to multiple labels

 _Note: The concept of a "provider" is not mapped to the contract explicitly.
-RBAC is applied to labels.
-Multiple labels under the same provider are treated separately, e.g. "Pera Verified" and "Pera Suspicious" are not linked and have separate "operators" in the RBAC system.
-The complexity of mapping the "provider" entity to the contract logic does not seem to be a reasonable trade-off at this time._
+The complexity of mapping the "provider" entity to the contract logic does not seem to be a reasonable trade-off at this time.
+Instead, RBAC is applied to labels.
+Multiple labels under the same provider are treated separately, e.g. "Pera Verified" and "Pera Suspicious" are not linked and would be managed independently in the RBAC system.
+Each label can have multiple operators addresses, e.g. "Pera Verified" can have a primary operator account to update labels, as well as a secondary/failsafe.
+Within a label operator group, there no hierarchy - any label operator can remove any other label operator._

 ## Registry Design